 16:56 – Catching Floats on Wrong Side Rows

 19:00 – Ensuring Yarn is Close By

-There are three common techniques for crocheting with two colors (called Colorwork):
+There are three common techniques for crocheting with multiple colors (called Colorwork):

 - Intarsia: uses bobbins of yarn for each color section.
 Two or more colors can be used.